photex/plant/README.md

 In order for this to actually count as an entry for *Lisp In Summer Projects* it had to be written in lisp.
 As someone who is relatively new to lisp in general, this gave me a chance to stretch out and experience a highly regarded scheme implementation that is widely available or easy to build or install on modern systems.

+It is my goal to re-write Plant totally as a Common Lisp tool.
+Not because of any shortcomings with Scheme but simply because it's a tool for Common Lisp development that should really be leveraging the work put into Quicklisp and ASDF3.

 Inspiration
 ------------